DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Magikarp Ground Mission.md

 ![](./attachments/Pasted%20image%2020220330153031.png)

-Now let's have a look around, `ll` is usually the fastet way to get an overview over a folder but is not supported by all systems.
+Now let's have a look around, `ll` is usually the fastest way to get an overview over a folder but is not supported by all systems.
 A more basic command is `ls` often seen with some flags following it e.g. `ls -lah`.

 Using `cat` we can view the content of any files we find.

 ![](./attachments/Pasted%20image%2020220330153935.png)

-Great! we got part of the flag.
+Great!
+We got part of the flag.

 The instruction file tells us to go to the root directory (/).

-In order do change directory we use `cd` followed by the path we want to go to.
+In order to change directory, we use `cd` followed by the path we want to go to.

 ![](./attachments/Pasted%20image%2020220330154408.png)

 Nice, we got the second part of the flag.

-Further instructions tells us to go to to the home directory of the user (~).
+Further instructions tell us to go to the home directory of the user (~).

 ![](./attachments/Pasted%20image%2020220330154938.png)